 Prior to making Section 4(f) approvals, coordination with County Parks is required regarding activities, features, and attributes that qualify the Los Gatos Creek Trail and Lexington Reservoir County Park as a Section 4(f) resource.
-Caltrans will request concurrence from County Parks on the de minimis finding under Section 4(f) prior to National Environmental Policy Act (NEPA) approval and after public review and comment concerning the effects of the project, in accordance with 23 CFR 774.13(g)(2).
+Caltrans requested and received concurrence from County Parks on the de minimis finding under Section 4(f) prior to National Environmental Policy Act (NEPA) approval and after public review and comment concerning the effects of the project, in accordance with 23 CFR 774.13(g)(2).
+The letter of concurrence is included in Appendix D.